 You can also download the Living-Learning Communities Flier.

-The Parker-Adams Living-Learning Program serves incoming freshmen in the College of Arts and Sciences.
+The Parker-Adams Arts & Sciences Freshman Living-Learning Community serves incoming freshmen in the College of Arts and Sciences.
 The program creates a residence hall experience that emphasizes and supports students' learning.
 Participants enjoy taking some of their classes with students with whom they live, and students to get to know faculty through a mentorship program.
 Students become knowledgeable of campus activities and develop successful academic competencies.
 Friendships formed in the Parker-Adams community enrich the entire University career of the participants.
 Academic advising is available in the residence hall and help is available for students who need assistance in defining their interests.
-Students interested in applying for the Parker-Adams program should complete the application at http://parkeradams.as.ua.edu/.
-If any spots remain when room selection begins in the spring, students may select a space online.
-Selecting that space indicates agreement with all program requirements.
+Room assignments in Harris Hall will be made in the spring following acceptance to the program.

 Blount Undergraduate Initiative